tsoding/tula/README.md

             ^
 ```

-## S-expressions
+## Compound Expressions

-Symbols in the language could be also [S-expressions](https://en.wikipedia.org/wiki/S-expression).
-So you can have a Tape that consists of pairs of numbers:

 ``` js
 { (1 2) (2 3) (3 4) & }
 ```

-There is no particular reason for using S-expressions specifically in this language.
-They are just easy to parse.
+TBD

 ## Sets and Universal Quantification

-Tula supports defining Sets (which are collections of S-expression) and using [Universal Quantification](https://en.wikipedia.org/wiki/Universal_quantification) on those Sets to generate Rules automatically.
+Tula supports defining Sets (which are collections of Compound Expressions) and using [Universal Quantification](https://en.wikipedia.org/wiki/Universal_quantification) on those Sets to generate Rules automatically.

 ```js
 let Set { a b c }